euler-xyz/liboracle/README.md

 * *Price ratio*: Given two assets, a price can be considered as a ratio (or fraction).
 For example, consider ETH and USD.
 If 1500 USD will get you 1 ETH, then the price ratio would be `1500/1` or `1/1500`, depending on which asset you select as your base/quote.
 Because usually it's inconvenient to work with fractions, we represent this instead as a number, for example `1500`, or `0.0006666...`
 * *Log-space*: The price ratio numbers can get very large/small, especially considering some tokens have different decimal values.
 In order to keep them within a reasonable range, we use the logarithms of the price ratios.
 For example, `ln(1500/1) = 7.313...` and `ln(1/1500) = -7.313...`.
 A very appealing property of logarithms is that inverting a price ratio is equivalent to negating its logarithm.
 There are several other benefits to using log-space that we will describe below.
 * *Quantised*: Because we can't store our prices to an unlimited precision, we need to round their values to the nearest representable value.
 Using the previous example, we might round `7.313...` to `7.3`.
-Although this loses some precision, this loss can be quantified and maintained to an acceptable level.
-Note that this rounding operation is the source of the name "tick": Imagine the ticks on a chart as being discrete values that data-points must conform to.
+Although this loses some precision, this loss can be quantified and maintained at an acceptable level.
+Note that this rounding operation is the source of the name "tick": Imagine the ticks on a chart as being evenly-spaced discrete values that data-points must conform to.

 ### Uniswap3 Ticks